ubyssey/volunteer/installation/docker.md

 _If you run into any error while installing npm or gulp, remove `ubyssey.ca/ubyssey/static/node_modules` by running `rm -rf node_modules` for **Mac**, `del node_modules` for **Windows**, and **redo** the installation._

-## Setup the mysql container with a database
+### How to setup the mysql container with a database

 Connect to the ubyssey_db docker container.